raunaqness/microlink/README.md

 # Microlink

-A simple url-shortner made with 🐍
+A simple url-shortner made with 🐍 and lag 🙂

 Try it out at [http://nikka-ja.herokuapp.com/](http://nikka-ja.herokuapp.com/)